 WATCH THE RECORDING HERE

-Join us in October when our youth panellists from Ireland and the global south reflect and share their perspectives on the present and the future, and their commitment and contribution to new forms of political activism.
-Our panellists will discuss their views of the COP26.
+In October our youth panellists from Ireland and the Global South reflected and shared their perspectives on the present and the future, and their commitment and contribution to new forms of political activism.
+Our panellists also discussed their views of the COP26.

-In November, we will be in conversation with Indigenous Elders, reflecting on the cascading effects of the climate crises and biodiversity loss.
+In November, we were in conversation with Indigenous Elder, reflecting on the cascading effects of the climate crises and biodiversity loss.
 What kind of paradigmatic shift is needed in response, and where does the wisdom for this lie?

 By December, COP26 will have concluded.
 Join our panel of community-based activists to discuss outcomes from COP and to explore how we can continue to work towards a social transformation that is grounded in justice and in responsibility for Earth and for each other.